mtyates/grimlock/README.md

 ### Working with dimensions

 Performing operations along any of the dimensions of the matrix is supported through a __Slice__.
 There are two realisations of Slice: __Along__ and __Over__.
-Both are constructed with a single dimension (__shapeless.Nat__, where \_0 indexes the first dimension), but differ in how the dimension is interpreted.
-When using Over, all data in the matrix is grouped by the dimension and operations, such as aggregation, are applied to the resulting groups.
-When using Along, the data is grouped by all dimensions *except* the dimension used when constructing the Slice.
+Both are constructed with one or more dimensions, specified as natural numbers (__shapeless.Nat__)  where \_0 indexes the first dimension.
+However they differ in how the dimension is interpreted.
+When using Over, all data in the matrix is grouped by the dimension(s) and operations, such as aggregation, are applied to the resulting groups.
+When using Along, the data is grouped by all dimensions *except* the dimension(s) used when constructing the Slice.
 The differences between Over and Along are graphically presented below for a three dimensional matrix.
 Note that in 2 dimensions, Along and Over are each other's inverse.

 ```
         Over(_1)          Along(_2)